ZoqueLabs/website/_drafts/seeking_seeker.md

 #### 0x03.2.2 What do we keep?

 Nothing fancy: host, port, ASN, domain if any, and any interesting redirects or routes you see in the response.
-The fine organization goes in the next section; For now, just make sure each find has its minimum token.
+The fine organization goes in the next section; For now, just make sure each find has its minimum notes.

 ---

 ### 0x03.3 One more step on the context (without blowing our minds)

-This is where it stops being “looking for chains” and real intelligence begins.
+This is where it stops being “looking for strings” and real intelligence begins.
 With very little you can:

 * **Tie content to campaigns**: If the phishing page always redirects to a certain specific form, domain, or *landing*, you already have an operational **link**.
 That is enough to raise an alert for a specific group or region.
 * **Look at the map**: filtering by **country/ASN/organization** reveals whether things are concentrated in specific suppliers or areas.
 If the same title appears in repeated ASNs, it is a shared **infra track**.